Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Qualitative Analysis: Evidence for Non-Algorithmic Targeted Action

 \subsubsection{Exploratory Coding}

-In the first stage of our qualitative analysis, we conduct exploratory coding on all advisor meetings comments to understand the nature of advisor-student interactions as documented by those comments.
-Following removal of students due to our data cleaning (\S\ref{sec:data_methods:cleaning}), we code a total of 1,594 comments left by advisors on meetings with students in the treatment arm.
-Using the \emph{Atlas.ti} software, we apply both deductive codes based on our research questions and inductive codes that emerged from the data.
-To determine the codes, Authors 1, 2, and 6 first coded subsamples of comments independently, and then met to design a codebook, coordinating to add any additional codes as necessary while coding the entire dataset.
-We categorize codes into key thematic areas---academic, nonacademic, and relationship-building---further refining these with subcategories and attention to whether the advisor take a directive or exploratory approach.
+In the first stage of our qualitative analysis, we conduct open coding to identify themes across all advisor comments and develop familiarity with the data.
+Following removal of students due to our data cleaning (\S \ref{sec:data_methods:cleaning}), we code a total of 1,661 comments left by advisors on meetings with 422 students in the treatment arm.
+Using the \emph{Atlas.ti} software, Authors 1 and 5 apply codes for discussion of academic matters (such as course selection and academic performance), nonacademic matters (such as financial aid or family circumstances), and relationship-building matters (such as advisors' observations on student affect or expressions of empathy for student circumstances).

-We note that, while these codes provide valuable insight into advisor styles and the content of meetings, they are necessarily limited to what advisors chose to document, and may not fully capture the scope or nuance of each interaction.
-Details on our coding process are provided in Appendix~\ref{appendix:qual_deets}.
-Full code definitions and examples are provided in Appendix~\ref{appendix:codebook}.
+We note that, while these codes provide insight into advisor styles and the content of meetings, they are necessarily limited to what advisors chose to document, and may not fully capture the scope or nuance of each interaction.
+Details on our coding process and codebook definitions are provided in Appendix~\ref{app:qual_exploratory:methods}.

-The open coding process in the first round of analysis reveals key themes in advisor-student interactions.
-By examining the distribution of codes across advisors, student racial groups, and intervention types, we are able to explore variation in advising styles, assess consistency in how interventions were documented, and contextualize observed differences in advisor effectiveness and treatment heterogeneity (more in \S\ref{sec:htes:advisors:qual}).
-This analysis also serves as a check on data quality, showing whether advisors’ written comments aligned with the interventions they reported taking.